Coarse Cohomology with twisted Coefficients: Coentourages

 \item for every $C\in \gamma$ there is some bounded set $B\s X$ such that

-\item If $E$ is detected by $\gamma$ and $C\in \gamma$ then $E\circ C\in\gamma$. \end{enumerate} Then $\gamma$ detects a coarse structure. \end{thm} \begin{proof} Note that by points 1 and 2 the collection $\beta$ of bounded sets is a bornology. \begin{enumerate} \item Point 3 guarantees that the diagonal is an entourage. \item That is because $\beta$ is a bornology. \item Same. \item By point 1 the inverse of an entourage is an entourage. \item Suppose $E,F\s X^2$ are detected by $\gamma$.
+\item If $E$ is detected by $\gamma$ and $C\in \gamma$ then $E\circ C\in\gamma$. \end{enumerate} Then $\gamma$ detects a coarse structure. \end{thm} \begin{proof} Denote by $\beta$ the collection of bounded sets of $X$.
+Note that by points 1 and 2 the system $\beta$ is a bornology.
+Now we show that $\gamma$ detects a coarse structure by checking the axioms in Definition~\ref{defn:coarsestructure}. \begin{enumerate} \item Point 3 guarantees that the diagonal is an entourage. \item That is because $\beta$ is a bornology. \item Same. \item By point 1 the inverse of an entourage is an entourage. \item Suppose $E,F\s X^2$ are detected by $\gamma$.
 Without loss of generality $E$ is symmetric and contains the diagonal.
 Then there is some bounded set $B$ such that

-but then \f{ E\circ F\cap C&\s E\circ (F\cap \ii E\circ C)\\ &\s E\circ B^2\\ &\s (E[B]\cup B)^2 } and that is bounded because of the first point. \item this works because of point 2. \end{enumerate} \end{proof}
+But then \f{ E\circ F\cap C&\s E\circ (F\cap \ii E\circ C)\\ &\s E\circ B^2\\ &\s (E[B]\cup B)^2 } and that is bounded because of the first point. \item this works because of point 2. \end{enumerate} \end{proof}